VMware Tools version 11.2 is a feature packed release. Apart from general enhancements and updates like:

 In order to simplify the security model and also provide guest admin control over what gets into the guest, GuestStore only makes the content available to the guest without pushing anything automatically.
 Any agent that accesses GuestStore has to be installed in the guest manually or through some other mechanism outside GuestStore.
 Installing an agent (that accesses GuestStore) inside the guest by the guest admin acts as the opt-in by the guest admin for the agent and also for the GuestStore usage by the agent.

 GuestStore access is enabled by default when GuestStore has been configured on the host.
-However, there are 2 VMX settings to control access to the resources available in the content repository:
+However, there are two VM settings that VI admins can use to control VM's access to the resources available in the GuestStore repository:

 guestStore.access.deny=“semi-colon; separated;list;of;regular; expressions’to;deny; access”